 - Real-world uses.
 OmiseGO aims to offer a payment gateway that can be used for an extensive range of financial services, including peer-to-peer payments, international remittances, bill payment, top-up of debit cards and much more.
 It’s also designed to provide interoperability between different blockchains and payment networks.

-- Advantages over ordinary exchanges.
-The time-consuming and confusing process of exchanging fiat currency for cryptocurrency is a sizable barrier for many newcomers to the crypto world.
+- Accessibility.
 OmiseGO aims to connect existing cryptocurrency wallets to a central OmiseGO blockchain, over which users can simply and quickly exchange cryptocurrencies.
-As a decentralized network, it also offers enhanced security when compared to centralized operations.

 - Staking.
 OMG holders will be able to earn more tokens for validating transactions under the currency’s proof-of-stake model.
 This could increase demand for the token among those looking to earn a passive income.